TrelisResearch/arc-agi-2025/README.md

 This repository contains resources for working with the ARC-AGI (Abstraction and Reasoning Corpus for Artificial General Intelligence) datasets.

+## Branches

+`o3-tools-images` a frozen version of the openai o3-tools branch that still maintains functionality for adding images to the prompts and feedback.

 ## Data

 The `data/` folder contains: